Chartered Institute of Arbitrators: History

 The Chartered Institute of Arbitrators was founded as the Institute of Arbitrators on 1 March 1915 and became registered as a charity in the United Kingdom in 1990.
 It was founded as an unincorporated association by H.C.
 Emery (a solicitor and chartered secretary), F.M.
 Burr (an architect), I. W. Bullen (an accountant), A. Powells (profession unknown) and A. Stevens (a solicitor).
-The aim of the Institute was 'to raise the status of Arbitration to the dignity of a distinct and recognised position as one of the learned professions.
+The aim of the institute was 'to raise the status of Arbitration to the dignity of a distinct and recognised position as one of the learned professions.

-The first Secretary of CIArb was H.C.
+The first secretary of CIArb was H.C.
 Emery, one of the founders, and the first offices were at 32 Old Jewry, London EC2.
-The first President, elected in June 1915, was Rowland Allanson-Winn, 5th Baron Headley, a consulting engineer.
-Since then there have been eight further Secretaries, Secretary Generals or Director Generals and fifty-four Presidents or Honorary Presidents.
+The first president, elected in June 1915, was Rowland Allanson-Winn, 5th Baron Headley, a consulting engineer.
+Since then there have been eight further secretaries, secretaries general or directors general and fifty-four presidents or honorary presidents.

-In around 1920 the offices of the Institute moved to Old Broad Street and in April 1925 it became an incorporated body limited by guarantee.
+In around 1920 the offices of the institute moved to Old Broad Street, and in April 1925 it became an incorporated body limited by guarantee.
 Further moves took place to Norfolk Street WC2, Bedford Square WC1, Portland Place W1 and in 1965 to Park Crescent W1.
-In 1975 the Institute moved into premises in Cannon Street EC4 where it remained until the move to Angel Gate EC1 in 1990.
+In 1975 the institute moved into premises in Cannon Street EC4, where it remained until the move to Angel Gate EC1 in 1990.
 Then in January 2001 it acquired the freehold of 12 Bloomsbury Square and moved in the following month.

-In 1975 arbitration activities of the Institute merged with the London Court of Arbitration, the Institute and the London Court of Arbitration eventually demerged in 1986.
-The Institute entered into an association with the London Chamber of Commerce and Industry and the City Corporation to create a Joint Committee of Management on which all three bodies were equally represented.
+In 1975 arbitration activities of the institute merged with the London Court of Arbitration; the institute and the London Court of Arbitration eventually demerged in 1986.
+The institute entered into an association with the London Chamber of Commerce and Industry and the City Corporation to create a Joint Committee of Management, on which all three bodies were equally represented.

-In 1979 institute was incorporated by Royal Charter and Bye-laws Royal Charter was granted to the Institute which set the seal on recognition of the Institute as a learned body.
-1981 saw the creation of the Worshipful Company of Arbitrators ranked ninety-third in the list of City livery companies.
+In 1979 the institute was incorporated by Royal Charter and Bye-laws Royal Charter was granted to the institute, which set the seal on recognition of the institute as a learned body.
+1981 saw the creation of the Worshipful Company of Arbitrators, ranked ninety-third in the list of City livery companies.